- More

 Try and get hold of the original cast recording, where this song is performed by that Broadway great, Stubby Kaye.
 He also appeared in the Hollywood version a few years later, alongside Frank Sinatra and Marlon Brando.
 Marlon Brando… singing!

-7. IF I NEVER SING ANOTHER SONG by Joe Longthorn (1977; written by Don Black)
+7. IF I NEVER SING ANOTHER SONG by Joe Longthorne (1977; written by Don Black)

 He sadly died a few years ago aged 64 and is now remembered as little more than a light entertainment also-ran.
 Such a shame because this guy could have been a new Sinatra.